-Animal model for Gastrointestinal Stromal Tumor
+Animal model for Gastrointestinal Stromal Tumor (GIST)

 Gastrointestinal stromal tumor (GIST) is one of the most common mesenchymal tumors of the gastrointestinal tract.
 GISTs occur in 10-20 per one million people.
 Thus, GIST has been named as an orphan drug disease.
 Scientists at the University of Göttingen developed a new animal drug screening model for GIST, which is caused by dysfunction of the Hedgehog pathway.